-Finally, as our short course on citation types explains in more detail, there are four types of citation that students will likely have to use when referencing in the Harvard style.
+Finally, as our short reader on citation types explains in more detail, there are four types of citation that students will likely have to use when referencing in the Harvard style.
 Each type has a different function in academic writing, and each is included within an essay with slightly variable formatting:

 - Integral citations